comphist/cora/doc/mkdocs/docs/setup-install.md

 you've set, and the `db/configure_db.php` page is capable of upgrading your database to a newer version, if needed.

+!!! danger "Danger"
-**IMPORTANT:** You should make absolutely sure that no-one except you can access the `db/` subdirectory.
+    You should make absolutely sure that no-one except you can access the `db/` subdirectory.
 Anyone with access to this directory can potentially **execute arbitrary commands** on your server!
 We recommend setting very restrictive access permissions in your web server while you install CorA, and deleting the `db/` directory afterwards since it is no longer needed.

 ## The hard way